-In addition, the rate of Conditional Acceptance (CA) by WMATA dropped to eight railcars in January and only reached twelve railcars in February, below the planned CA rate of sixteen railcars per month.
+n addition, the rate of Conditional Acceptance (CA) by WMATA dropped to eight railcars in January and only reached twelve railcars in February, below the planned CA rate of sixteen railcars per month.
 Only twelve railcars were conditionally accepted in April 2016 which was the same as the March 2016 rate.
-In July 2016, WMATA conditionally accepted sixteen railcars which was the planned rate of acceptance.
-This acceptance rate has now been met for three months in a row.
+In August 2016, WMATA conditionally accepted sixteen railcars which was the planned rate of acceptance.
+This acceptance rate has now been met for four months through August 2016.
 Quality issues at Kawasaki's Lincoln, NE facility were negatively impacting the shipment of railcars to WMATA.